Sohyo/regex_script/README.md

 # regex_script
-This is python regex script that I worked to clean up annotated Korean dataset
+This is python regex script that I have worked to fix tokenization for annotated Korean dataset.